Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes

 Let us denote a given network as $G = (\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ is set of $N$ nodes and $\mathcal{E}$ is the set of edges between pairs of nodes in $\mathcal{V}$.
 We assume $G$ to be an undirected unweighted {\em attributed} network without self-loops or repeated edges.
 We define $\mathbf{x}_{i} \in \mathbb{R}^{f}$ as the attribute vector of node $v_{i} \in \mathcal{V}$, and $\mathcal{X} = \{\mathbf{x}_{1}, \cdots,\mathbf{x}_{N}\}$ as the set of node attribute vectors, where $f$ is the number of attributes per node.

 In the inductive learning setting, we would like to newly introduce a set of $M$ edgeless nodes, denoted as $\mathcal{V}'$, which has not been seen yet during the training phase.\footnote{In our study, although the existence of edgeless nodes is known beforehand, we treat them as newly given since existing GNN models cannot provide a way of integrating the edgeless nodes into the underlying network.} Each of these $M$ nodes has an associated attribute vector $\mathbf{x}'_{i} \in \mathbb{R}^{f}$ for $i\in\{1,\cdots,M\}$.
 We denote the set of attributes of these $M$ nodes as $\mathcal{X}' = \{\mathbf{x}'_{1}, \cdots,\mathbf{x}'_{M}\}$.
-However, the network structure of these $M$ nodes in $\mathcal{V}'$ is unavailable, which is a feasible scenario (e.g., a co-authorship network, where some nodes are single-authored papers).
+However, the network structure of these $M$ nodes in $\mathcal{V}'$ is unavailable, which is a feasible scenario ({\em e.g.}, a co-authorship network in which some nodes are single-authored papers).
 In other words, two types of edges, including the edges connecting two nodes in $\mathcal{V}'$ and the edges connecting one node in $\mathcal{V}$ and another node in $\mathcal{V}'$, are not given beforehand, as in \cite{hao2020inductive}.
 In this context, these nodes in $\mathcal{V}'$ are the so-called {\em edgeless} nodes.
 The inductive setting is interested in learning representations of $\mathcal{V}'$ while the observed nodes in $\mathcal{V}$ are not of interest since their representations can be learned by straightforwardly adopting existing GNN models.

-\subsection{Problem Definition}
+\subsection{Problem definition}

-\begin{definition}[\textbf{\textbf{Inductive edgeless network embedding}}] Given a network $G = (\mathcal{V},\mathcal{E})$ and two sets of node attributes, $\mathcal{X}$ and $\mathcal{X}'$, inductive edgeless network embedding aims to discover embeddings of edgeless nodes in such a way that the embedding vectors unsupervisedly encode the unseen structural information and the available attribute information. \end{definition}
+\begin{definition}[\textbf{\textbf{Inductive embedding of edgeless nodes}}] Given a network $G = (\mathcal{V},\mathcal{E})$ and two sets of node attributes, $\mathcal{X}$ and $\mathcal{X}'$, inductive embedding of {\em edgeless} nodes aims to discover vector representations of {\em edgeless} nodes in such a way that the embedding vectors unsupervisedly encode the unseen structural information and the available attribute information. \end{definition}